Bitcoin Mining with Hydro Energy

 A Brief History of Hydroelectric Energy

 We take mass food production for granted in the modern Western world: supermarkets are rarely empty.
 But our ancient ancestors had to solve this problem to evolve from hunter-gatherer societies to urban civilization.
 For example, the ancient Greeks used water wheels to grind wheat into flour, drastically increasing food production.
-Even earlier, Egyptians took advantage of so-called water screws to develop irrigation.
-These were some of the first applications of hydropower.
-It was a crucial innovation in driving our ancestors from a hunter-gatherer existence towards a more urban, civilized one.
+Even earlier, Egyptians utilized water screws for irrigation.
+These were some of the earliest applications of hydropower, paving the way for humanity to transition from a nomadic existence to a more settled and civilized life.

-Hydro energy is any energy that stems from the movement of water.
-Hydroelectric energy is any hydro energy used to create electricity.
+Hydro energy is any energy derived from the movement of water, while hydroelectric energy specifically refers to hydro energy used to generate electricity.

 I’m speaking, of course, about Bitcoin.